chris-macharia/product-crud/readme.txt

 The index of the project is a READ operation on the DB.
 The create.php file is a CREATE operation on the DB.
 The delete button is a DELETE operation on the DB.
+The edit button is an update operation on the DB.